 Knowing about available treatments can help improve the dialogue with your doctor

-After your doctor assesses the severity of your along with other lifestyle or risk factors, he or she will most often prescribe a tablet medication, an injection medication or a combination thereof.
+After your doctor assesses the severity of your along with other lifestyle or risk factors, he or she will most often prescribe an oral medication, an injection medication or a combination thereof.
 However, other treatments as well as surgery for acute cases are also available.

 The name “blood thinners” can be misleading, as anticoagulants are actually designed to interrupt the clotting process, both to prevent a from growing larger and to reduce the chances of a new clot forming.
 This is why treatments last several months – the treatment is continually administered as the body itself dissolves the clot.